Watertown Red & Black: 2020s

 The team canceled its 2020 season amid the COVID-19 pandemic.
-For the 2021 season Watertown played in the EFL's West Division with Northern New York Grizzlies and the Syracuse Smash.
-They finished the season with a 7-1 record, and won the EFL championship after beating Glens Falls Greenjackets 37-8 in the final, while Quarterback Kalon Jeter was named as the EFL’s Most Valuable Player.
+For the 2021 season Watertown played in the EFL's West Division with the Northern New York Grizzlies and Syracuse Smash.
+They finished the season with a 7–1 record, and won the EFL championship after beating Glens Falls Greenjackets 37–8 in the final, while Quarterback Kalon Jeter was named as the EFL's Most Valuable Player.
 It was the third ever league championship for the Red and Black and its first since 2009.

-In 2022 the Red & Black finished the season undefeated for the first time in franchise history, going 13-0 after beating the Greenjackets 30-14, for the second consecutive league title.
-The Red & Black were invited to the post season Tangerine Bowl but would lose to the Tri City Outlaws (TN) 13-31.
+In 2022 the Red & Black finished the season undefeated for the first time in franchise history, going 13–0 after beating the Greenjackets 30–14, for the second consecutive league title.
+The Red & Black were invited to the post season Tangerine Bowl but would lose to the Tri City Outlaws (TN) 13–31.

-In 2023 the Red & Black announced they would be leaving the EFL after 54 years and joining the pro Gridiron Developmental Football League, as a result of uncertainty if the league would play the 2023 season.
+In 2023 the Red & Black announced they would be leaving the EFL after 54 years and joining the pro Gridiron Developmental Football League (GDFL), as a result of uncertainty if the league would play the 2023 season.
+The team finished the season with a 6–4 record and lost to the Upstate Predators (NY) 28–0 in the opening round of the GDFL playoffs.
+After the season ended they decided to move to the Northeast Football Alliance, because of a scheduling conflicts.